r-universe-org/control-room/README.md

 # Control room

-Tools and scheduled actions (cron-jobs) to trigger global/meta operations in the r-universe platform.
+A central repo with scheduled actions (cron-jobs) to trigger global/meta operations in the r-universe platform.
 Each of these can also be triggered manually with a dispatch event.

 ## Global sync